 Condition 2: The student has not previously received an Academic Warning, but his or her cumulative GPA is below 1.000.
-A student meeting this condition will be ineligible for Financial Aid, but is encouraged to apply for financial aid probation.
-Appeals for Financial Aid probation must be made in writing to the Director of Financial Aid.
+A student meeting this condition will be ineligible for financial aid, but is encouraged to apply for financial aid probation.
+Appeals for financial aid probation must be made in writing to the Director Financial Aid.
 A student affected by this action will maintain matriculation status.
-Springfield College is a member of the NCAA; therefore, a student who is placed on probation is ineligible for intercollegiate athletic participation.